-If a child is suffering or likely to suffer from harm, or in immediate danger then you should refer the matter to the DSL with responsibility for the Prevent Duty, at Penketh High School this is Mrs Sarah Bewes (sbewes@penkethhigh.org).
-In the exceptional case of this not being possible then speak to the senior DSL Mrs Claire Lomax (clomax@penkethhigh.org).
+If a child is not suffering or likely to suffer from harm, or in immediate danger then you should refer the matter to the Headteacher (DSL).
 The Department for Education also has a dedicated telephone helpline, 020 7340 7264, which school staff and governors can call to raise concerns about extremism with respect to a pupil.
 You can also email counter.extremism@education.gov.uk.
 Note that this is not for use in emergency situations.

 In an emergency, call 999 or the confidential anti-terrorist hotline on 0800 789 321 if you: